 You can't have that happen.

-So Exxon is probably spending here alone over three or four hundred thousand dollars just to do that at one gas station.
+So, Exxon is probably spending here alone over $300,000 or $400,000 just to do that at one gas station.

 And they're doing it across the entire state of New Jersey.

-All because of ethanol, which you know, you have to burn fuel to make the ethanol.
+All because of ethanol, which, you know, you have to burn fuel to make the ethanol.

-It's made out of st and still.
+It's made out of instills.

 I know.